waydabber/BetterDisplay/README.md

 <br/>

 - The smooth scaling option can be enabled on a per display basis, so if you want more of your displays to have this feature, **don't forget to scroll down in the app `Settings` > `Displays` tab and make the setting for each of your displays!** :)
-- The feature is **compatible with macOS Monterey 12.4+, macOS Ventura** and Apple Silicon macs and requires natively connected (DisplayPort, HDMI) or built-in screens.
+- The feature is **compatible with macOS Monterey 12.4+, macOS Ventura** and works on natively connected (DisplayPort, HDMI) and built-in displays.
 The maximum allowed scaled (HiDPI) desktop size can't exceed the native display resolution.
 You'll also need the latest BetterDisplay version.
 - The feature works if the system properly detects the `Native panel pixel resolution`.
 If this is not correctly shown for your display under `Settings` > `Displays`, please select the `Edit native panel pixel resolution` option and enter the correct values!
-- The smooth scaling slider will appear only if the `Resolution selector` under `Settings`/`App menu` is set to slider mode.
 - The slider 100% will be the `Default resolution` (on normally LoDPI display this tends to be the native resoltuion - which will mean the slider maxes out at 100%, on HiDPI display half of the native resolution - which will make the resolution slider max out at 200%).
 If you want to rescale the resolution slider, change the `Default resolution` to an accessible different resolution than it is set.
 - The maximum resolution that can be set for low PPI displays corresponds to the `Native panel pixel resolution` which is available only as normal resolution (not HiDPI).
-Converting the native resolution to HIDPI would not make sense (except for some special use cases like screenshot and accessibility zooming quality improvement) - for this or for achieving higher-than-native-resolution scaling (for extra screen real estate) you can continue to use dummy mirroring.
+Converting the native resolution to HIDPI would not make sense (except for some special use cases like screenshot and accessibility zooming quality improvement) - for this or to achieve a higher-than-native-resolution scaling (for extra screen real estate) you can continue to use dummy mirroring.
-- The **maximum horizontal pixel count seems to be constrained on the entry-level M1 configurations to 6K** (M1 Pro/Max/Ultra seems to be unaffected) which might pose an issue  to users with ultra-wide screens trying to go beyond a certain horizontal resolution (the limit seems to be 3072px HiDPI which is 6144px actual).
+- The **maximum horizontal pixel count is constrained on the entry-level M1 configurations to 6K** (on M1 Pro/Max/Ultra to 8K) which might pose an issue to ultra-wide display users trying to go beyond a certain horizontal resolution.
 </details>

 ### Dummy mirroring method